Valis64/YBS_CONTROL/readme.md

 Features
 Easy-to-use CustomTkinter GUI with Settings and Orders tabs in a dark teal theme

-Secure login (username & password, stored only for session)
+Secure login (email & password, stored only for session)

 Retrieves tabular order information from the orders page